GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/add-manifest/index.md

 In Chrome, the image must respond to certain criteria:

-* Width and height must be at least 320px.
+* Width and height must be at least 320px and at most 3840px.
 * The maximum dimension can't be twice larger than the minimum dimension.
 * Screenshots must have the same aspect ratio.
 * Only JPEG and PNG image formats are supported.